-- 1. As part of the measures to curb the spread of COVID-19, the AGM of the Company will be conducted as a virtual meeting through live streaming and online remote voting from the Online Meeting Platform of Mlabs VGM operated by Mlabs Research Sdn Bhd in Malaysia via the link at https://rebrand.ly/PermajuAGM.
-The main venue of the 26th AGM for the purpose of complying with Section 327(2) of the Companies Act 2016, which requires the Chairman of the Meeting to be at the main venue, is the online meeting platform provided by Mlabs Research Sdn Bhd at its Portal at https://rebrand.ly/PermajuAGM in Malaysia.
-Shareholders/proxies are strongly advised to participate and vote remotely at the 26th AGM through live streaming and online remote voting through the RPV facilities.
+- 1. The main venue of the 27th AGM for the purpose of complying with Section 327(2) of the Companies Act 2016, which requires the Chairman of the Meeting to be at the main venue, is the online meeting platform provided by InsHub Sdn Bhd at its Portal at https://rebrand.ly/PermajuAGM in Malaysia.
+Shareholders/proxies are strongly advised to participate and vote remotely at the 27th AGM through live streaming and online remote voting through the RPV facilities.
 Please refer to the Administrative Guide for Shareholders for the procedures to register, participate and vote remotely through the Remote Participation and Voting facilities. - A member entitled to attend and vote at the general meeting is entitled to appoint not more than two (2) proxies to attend and vote in his/her stead.
 Where a member appoints two (2) proxies, the appointment of such proxies shall not be valid unless the member specifies the proportion of his shareholding to be represented by each such proxy.
 There is no restriction to the qualification of the proxy. - 4.
-Where a member of the Company is an exempt authorised nominee defined under the Central Depositories Act which is exempted from compliance with the provision of subsection 25A (1) of the Central Depositories Act which holds ordinary shares in the Company for multiple beneficial owners in one Securities Account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - of each omnibus account it holds.
+Where a member of the Company is an exempt authorised nominee defined under the Central Depositories Act which is exempted from compliance with the provision of subsection 25A (1) of the Central Depositories Act which holds ordinary shares in the Company for multiple beneficial owners in one Securities Account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 5.
 The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing or, if the appointer is a corporation, either under its Common Seal or signed by attorney so authorised. - 6.
 The Form of Proxy must be deposited at the Share Registrar Office of the Company at No.2-1, Jalan Sri Hartamas 8, Sri Hartamas, 50480 Kuala Lumpur, Wilayah Persekutuan or e-mailed to ir@shareworks.com.my not less than 48 hours before the time set for holding the meeting or any adjournment thereof. - 7.
-For the purposes of determining a member who shall be entitled to attend, speak and vote at the 26th AGM, the Company shall be requesting the Record of Depositors as at 21 November 2022.
-Only a depositor whose name appears on the Record of Depositors as at 21 November 2022 shall be entitled to attend and vote at the meeting or appoint proxy(ies) to attend, speak and vote on his/her stead.
+For the purposes of determining a member who shall be entitled to attend, speak and vote at the 27th AGM, the Company shall be requesting the Record of Depositors as at 20 November 2023.
+Only a depositor whose name appears on the Record of Depositors as at 20 November 2023 shall be entitled to attend and vote at the meeting or appoint proxy(ies) to attend, speak and vote on his/her stead.